Infographic Resume Templates

 Design

-Enhance your sections’ heading with color and use creative icons to bring character to the resume.
+Enhance your sections’ headings with color and use creative icons to bring character to the resume.
 Depending on the impression you want to make, you can use a bold and impressive color palette or a monochromatic one.

 Use backgrounds for the header and the rest of the resume, but make sure that the texts are easy to read.
 The background must convey a message or be part of the overall concept of the resume.